UVIC + Epic Ventures Inc. discover an entirely new type of adhesive

 There are three distinct markets for their universal crosslinker: as a laboratory reagent, as an adhesive, and as a strengthening agent for polymer fabrics.
 Together these applications will allow for myriad scientific advances in the fields of glues and sealants, high performance outdoor sports, and ballistic protective equipment, as well as making plastics easier to recycle..
 Dr. Wulff and his team are also working on functionalized variants of their crosslinker to create self-sterilizing surfaces that limit the spread of hospital-borne infections and may reduce viral transmission.

-“Ongoing A new method, idea or product., with the accompanying creation of new intellectual property, leads to new innovative products, new high-quality jobs, and successful companies that can provide long term economic benefits to the people of Canada,” says Berrang.
+“Ongoing innovation, with the accompanying creation of new intellectual property, leads to new innovative products, new high-quality jobs, and successful companies that can provide long term economic benefits to the people of Canada,” says Berrang.

 Are you looking for funding to commercialize your research project?
 The deadline to submit a Letter of Intent for the next round of Ignite funding is August 10, 2020.
 Learn more about the program here.